Welshy92/heritage-housing-analysis/README.md

 ### Heroku

-- The App live link is: [LIVE HERE!](<https://heritagehousing-a55973708c5f.herokuapp.com/>)
+- The project was deployed originally to Heroku using the following steps:

-- I have Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+BEFORE going to heroku, Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-- The project was deployed to Heroku using the following steps:

 1. Login to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.